32xnabin/live_bus_departure_demo/README.md

-backend , front end and android app ... download and install the APK to see the live demo..
+backend , frontend and android app ... download and install the APK to see the live demo.. working on native ios with swift for the future

 ![](files/demo.gif)